surrealdb/surrealdb.py/README.md

 ```

 ### Running within asynchronous code

+> This example requires SurrealDB to be [installed](https://surrealdb.com/install) and running on port 8000.

 The async methods work in the same way, with two main differences:
 - Inclusion of `async def / await`.